furkanbuyukkaya/budgeter/README.md

 ## What is in it?

 - Platform specific approach
-- Local & backend storage
+- offline & backend storage
 - Various navigators
 - Reusable components